zanminkian/git-validator/README.md

 }
 ```

-## How it works
+## How it Works

-After running `git-hooks install`, it will write `commit-msg` file and `pre-commit` file to `{PROJECT_ROOT}/.git/hooks` directory.
+Running `git-hooks install` writes `commit-msg` and `pre-commit` files to the `{PROJECT_ROOT}/.git/hooks` directory.

-- The `commit-msg` file will lint your git commit message before git commit.
+- The `commit-msg` file lints your git commit message before the commit is made.
-- The `pre-commit` file will lint your staged code before git commit.
+- The `pre-commit` file lints your staged code before the commit is made.

 ## License